 A good place to start is to establish and list what roles are up for election and the responsibilities of each role.
 You could either copy-and-paste from your constitution, or ask each person currently doing the role to submit something.

 List these roles (and their descriptions) on your social media and email out to all your members.
 It’s good to do this well in advance of the AGM, a couple of weeks is ideal.

 How you receive nominations for committee roles is entirely up to you and all groups do it a little differently.
 I’ve outlined some options below:

 Nominations could be received via a Microsoft Form or just over email.
-It’s a good idea to ask candidates to include a photo with their nomination so members know who they are.
+It’s a good idea to ask candidates to include a photo of themselves as part of their nomination so that members know who they are.
 Candidates can be advertised before your AGM.
 This could be via a dedicated Facebook event page, a shared document or separate posts on your socials.

 Advertise to members the date and time of your AGM.
 Remember – as a democratic event all members should have the opportunity to attend, stand for any committee position and vote.
 Your constitution may have some guidance as to how far in advance you need to advertise, so do check this first.

 We recommended using Skype for Business to host your online AGM.
 This platform is reliable, safe and all students should have access to it.
-There are alternative platforms like Zoom, but due to the 40min time out we find it’s not great for longer meetings.
+There are alternative platforms like Zoom, which students can log into to set up a premium account from the University.

 Suggested comms out to members: